Zoning Code for CMX-5 Districts

 Uses that provide for the sale or rental of large trucks, mass transit vehicles, large construction or agricultural equipment, aircraft, commercial boats, or other similar vehicles.

-Gasoline Station requires a use registration permit
+Gasoline Station requires a variance

 Gasoline Station is defined as “Uses engaged in retails sales of personal or commercial vehicle fuels.”